-The Higher Education Ordinance provides entitlement to supervision during doctoral studies.
-Universities have an obligation to appoint at least two supervisors, one of which must be lead supervisor.
+The Higher Education Ordinance (in Swedish) gives you the right to supervision during your doctoral studies.
+Higher education institutions must appoint at least two supervisors, one of which is to be the lead supervisor.

-All supervisors, but especially lead supervisors, must be scientifically active researchers.
-Their knowledge and contacts are important instruments to be used for candidate education.
+All supervisors, but especially lead supervisors, must be actively involved in research of their own.
+Their knowledge and contacts are important elements of doctoral programmes.

-In addition to lead supervisors, universities must appoint one or more assistant supervisors.
-These may be located in the home department but may also work at other departments or universities.
-Depending on the expertise necessary for the thesis topic, assistant supervisors at overseas universities may also be appointed.
+In addition to the lead supervisor, higher education institutions must appoint one or more assistant supervisors.
+These may be based in the doctoral candidate’s department, but they may also work at other departments or institutions.
+Depending on the expertise necessary for the thesis topic, assistant supervisors at universities outside Sweden may also be appointed.

 The tasks of the supervisor